otonielcarlos/Exercises/Code Challenge/README.md

 In order to implement this component you'll have to follow this instructions:

-1. Add the JavaScript file into the HTML file that you plan to implement this component:
+1. Add the JavaScript file into the HTML file where you plan to implement this component:
 ```<script src="app.js"></script>```

 2. Create an input box with an "id='task'" : ```<input id="task">```